 Toto has never failed to impress when it comes to toilets, and the Drake II is one more proof of that.
-This two-piece elongated toilet has a sleek and elegant design – all while being compact enough to fit in most bathrooms.
+This two-piece elongated toilet has a sleek and elegant design, all the while being compact enough to fit in most bathrooms.

 This toilet is a water-saving option, as it only uses 1.0 GPF per flush.
 Plus, thanks to its Tornado Flush technology, this toilet releases a powerful centrifugal rinse that will leave your toilet bowl clean.

 This toilet also features a SoftClose seat that was designed for it, but that you have to buy separately.
 Nonetheless, if you do make the investment, this toilet will be as quiet as it can get.